 The 25-foot-wide pier offers plenty of space to cast your line.
 If that’s not enough, there’s a 7,500 square-foot diamond-shaped platform at the end.
 The pier boasts a tackle shop for all your gear needs, as well as disabled-accessible restrooms.

 Fishing wise, this is the place to be.
 Newbies will have a field day with Red Drum and Speckled Trout.
 If you’re up for a challenge, there’s Kingfish, Cobia, and Sharks to catch as well.
 If you’re feeling competitive, make sure to visit during one of the monthly fishing tournaments on the pier.

 When you get tired of reeling, pull up a chair and enjoy a fresh seafood snack at Pier 101.
 And if you want to burn those calories, jump straight into the ocean – the beach is just a few steps away!

-According to Charleston County Parks, the iconic pier will be replaced, at least in part.
+According to Charleston County Parks, the iconic pier will be replaced soon, at least in part.
 Luckily, parts of the pier will remain open during reconstruction, but access might be limited.
 Once it starts, the reconstruction is expected to take around four months.

 Charleston Waterfront Pier

 Working hours: 6:00 a.m. to 9:00 p.m., daily.

 If you’re looking to do some pier fishing smack in the center of town, look no further than Charleston Waterfront Pier.
 Wide riverside walking paths dotted with shaded benches and well-kept greenery are a Charleston staple.
 Add to that the Pineapple Fountain, and you’ve got a truly mesmerizing backdrop to enjoy.

 Looking out towards Cooper River, the pier provides unobstructed views of the Ravanel Bridge, Charleston Harbor, and even the awe-inspiring USS Yorktown in the distance.